Cold atoms in micromachined waveguides: a new platform for atom-photon interaction: Conclusions and outlook

 \section{Conclusions and outlook}

-We have demonstrated efficient coupling of cold atoms, introduced into a laser-micromachined hole in an optical waveguide, to the light guided in the waveguide.
-This method for interfacing atoms and waveguides is applicable within a wide range of waveguide architectures and offers high optical depth per unit length.
-It will have important applications in the production of miniaturised atom-optical devices for sensing, quantum communication and quantum information processing.
+We have demonstrated efficient coupling of a cold atomic ensemble, introduced into a laser-micromachined hole in an optical waveguide, to the central mode of the light guided in the waveguide.
+This method for interfacing atoms and waveguides enables the establishment of new atom-photon interaction platforms.
+It is applicable within a wide range of waveguide architectures and offers high optical depth per unit length.
+This technique will have important applications in the production of miniaturized atom-optical devices for sensing, quantum communication and quantum information processing.

 Demonstration of this technique within a more complex waveguide network, together with its use to produce coherent atom-optical effects such as electromagnetically induced transparency \cite{Boller1991} or four-wave mixing \cite{Geng2014,Ding2015,Gulati2015}, represents the next step towards a quantum information processing device based on this architecture.